iamevandrake/ardrive-web/docs/ArweaveFS.md

 Drives can store either public or private data, indicated by the `Drive-Privacy` tag on the drive entity.

 If a Drive entity is private, an additional tag `Drive-Auth-Mode` is used to indicate how the Drive Key is derived.
-ArDrive clients currently leverage a secure `password` along with the Arweave Wallet private key signature to derive the global Drive key.
+BlockDrive clients currently leverage a secure `password` along with the Arweave Wallet private key signature to derive the global Drive key.

 On every encrypted entity, a `Cipher` tag must be specified.
 The required public parameters for decrypting the data must also be specified with the parameter's tag name prefixed by `Cipher-*` eg. `Cipher-IV`.
 If the parameter is byte data it should be encoded as Base64 in the tag.
-ArDrive clients currently leverage AES256-GCM for all symmetric encryption, which requires a Cipher Initialization Vector consisting of 12 random bytes.
+BlockDrive clients currently leverage AES256-GCM for all symmetric encryption, which requires a Cipher Initialization Vector consisting of 12 random bytes.

 Additionally, all encrypted transactions should have the `Content-Type` tag `application/octet-stream` as opposed to `application/json`.